ctrlplusb/react-sizeme/README.md

 export default MyComponentWrapper;
 ```

-## Under the Hood

-We make use of the awesome [element-resize-detector](https://github.com/wnr/element-resize-detector) library.
-This library makes use of an scroll/object based event strategy which outperforms window resize event listening dramatically.
-The original idea from this approach comes from another library, namely [css-element-queries](https://github.com/marcj/css-element-queries) by Marc J. Schmidt.
-I recommend looking into these libraries for history, specifics, and more examples.
+## Things to consider

+The intention of this library to aid in initial render on a target device, i.e. mobile/tablet/desktop.
+In this case we just want to know the size as fast as possible.
+Therefore the `refreshRate` is configured with a very low value - specifically updates will occur within 16ms time windows.

+If however you wish to use this library to wrap a component that you expect to be resized via user/system actions then I would recommend that you consider setting the `refreshRate` to a higher setting so that you don't spam the browser with updates.

 ##  Caveats.

 * Server Side Rendering is not supported.
 I am still thinking of the best approach on what to do in the case of a SSR request.
 Perhaps I will just return null values for width/height.
 Undecided.
 Any recommendations are welcome.
 * Whilst execution is performant and we try and do smart rendering mechanisms we don't recommend that you place a crazy amount of size aware components into your render tree.
 If you do require this I highly recommend you do some decent browser testing for impact.

+## Extreme Appreciation!

+We make use of the awesome [element-resize-detector](https://github.com/wnr/element-resize-detector) library.
+This library makes use of an scroll/object based event strategy which outperforms window resize event listening dramatically.
+The original idea for this approach comes from another library, namely [css-element-queries](https://github.com/marcj/css-element-queries) by Marc J. Schmidt.
+I recommend looking into these libraries for history, specifics, and more examples.
+I love them for the work they did, whithout which this library would not be possible. :sparkle-heart: